 - negotiating on the response to a home inspection

 The best negotiations happen when both buyers and sellers win something.
 Negotiating in Real Estate is not like other types of transactions.
-It’s not always easy in a process that stirs up emotions and puts people in a stressful state of mind.

 Real Estate Negotiating 101